Chinese garden: The Legend of the Isle of the Immortals

 An ancient Chinese legend played an important part in early garden design.
 In the 4th century BC, a tale in the Classic of Mountains and Seas described a peak called Mount Penglai located on one of three islands at the eastern end of the Bohai Sea, between China and Korea, which was the home of the Eight Immortals.
 On this island were palaces of gold and silver, with jewels on the trees.
 There was no pain, no winter, wine glasses and rice bowls were always full, and fruits, when eaten, granted eternal life.

 In 221 BC, Ying Zheng, the King of Qin conquered other rival states and unified China under the Qin Empire, which he ruled until 210 BC.
 He heard the legend of the islands and sent emissaries to find the islands and bring back the elixir of immortal life, without success.
 At his palace near his capital, Xianyang, he created a garden with a large lake called Lanchi gong or the Lake of the Orchids.
 On an island in the lake he created a replica of Mount Penglai, symbolizing his search for paradise.
 After his death, the Qin Empire fell in 206 BC and his capital city and garden were completely destroyed, but the legend continued to inspire Chinese gardens.
-Many gardens have a group of islands or a single island with an artificial mountain representing the island of the Eight Immortals.
+Some gardens have a single island with an artificial mountain representing the island of the Eight Immortals.
+Other gardens have gardens featuring three Boshan Mountains - Penglai, Yingzhou, and Fanghu or Fangzhang.
+The Yichi Sanshan (一池三山 (一池三山)) system of one pond with three mountains has been a main model of royal gardens.

 Han dynasty (206 BC–220 AD)

 Under the Han dynasty (206 BC – 220 AD), a new imperial capital was built at Chang'an, and Emperor Wu built a new imperial garden, which combined the features of botanical and zoological gardens, as well as the traditional hunting grounds.
-Inspired by another version of Chinese classic about the Isles of the Immortals, called Liezi, he created a large artificial lake, the Lake of the Supreme Essence, with three artificial islands in the center representing the three isles of the Immortals.
+Inspired by another version of Chinese classic about the Isles of the Immortals, called Liezi, he created a large artificial lake, the Lake of the Supreme Essence, with three artificial islands in the center representing the three isles of the Immortals - Penglai,Fanghu, and Yingzhou.
 The park was later destroyed, but its memory would continue to inspire Chinese garden design for centuries.
+The Jianzhang Palace in the Han Dynasty is the first known garden built with the complete set of the three remaining Bohai Shenshan mountains.
+Since then, the Yichi Sanshan (一池三山 (一池三山)) system of one pond with three mountains has been a main model of royal gardens.

 Another notable garden of the Han period was the Garden of General Liang Ji built under Emperor Shun (125–144 AD).
 Using a fortune amassed during his twenty years in the imperial court, Liang Ji built an immense landscape garden with artificial mountains, ravines and forests, filled with rare birds and domesticated wild animals.
 This was one of the first gardens that tried to create an idealized copy of nature.